mars0i/majure/doc/tips.md

 ### Students

-There are three classes defined in the Students simulation:
+There are four classes defined in the Students simulation:

 * `Students`, which extends `SimState`
 * `Student`, which implements `Steppable`
 * An inner FIXME
+* `StudentsUI`

 ### Classes